 What the ASCO 2026 Presentations Will Cover

 Limitations of the presented data will likely include the typical constraints of conference presentations, which may not always provide the full detail available in peer-reviewed publications.
 The follow-up duration for imlunestrant trials may still be relatively short, limiting conclusions on long-term efficacy and safety.
 For abemaciclib, while extensive data exists, the focus of the new presentation will determine its specific limitations.
+For instance, data from highly selected patient populations might not be fully generalizable to the broader real-world patient population.
+Additionally, the absence of direct head-to-head comparisons with other agents in the same class could limit definitive conclusions on comparative efficacy or safety.
 Future research will need to integrate these findings into the broader context of existing therapies and ongoing trials to refine treatment algorithms for HR+/HER2- breast cancer.

 The forthcoming ASCO 2026 presentations on imlunestrant and abemaciclib underscore the pharmaceutical industry's persistent focus on refining endocrine therapy for HR+/HER2- breast cancer.
 For clinicians, the imlunestrant data will be scrutinised for its precise efficacy in various lines of therapy and its safety profile, particularly in comparison to existing oral SERDs and intramuscular fulvestrant.
 The convenience of an oral formulation is undeniable for patients, but this must be weighed against any differences in efficacy or tolerability.
 If imlunestrant demonstrates a favourable risk-benefit profile, it could offer a valuable alternative, potentially shifting prescribing patterns away from less convenient agents, especially in community oncology settings where patient preference for oral medications is high.